muzzarellimj/grace/README.md

 - Design System A (DSA) - primary design system for the enterprise website, so components are created with a focus in desktop design and rely on common responsive web design interaction and measurement standards - e.g., responsive containers are measured in percentages and fonts are measured in `em` units.

-- Design System B (DSB) - primary design system for the flagship mobile application, so components are created with a focus in mobile design and rely on common mobile design interaction and measurement standards - e.g., navigation relies on a collapsible drawer and fonts are measured in `rem` units.
+- Design System B (DSB) - primary design system for the flagship mobile application, so components are created with a focus in mobile design and rely on common mobile design interaction and measurement standards - e.g., navigation relies on a collapsible drawer and fonts are measured in `sp` units.

 - Design System C (DSB) - primary design system for a standalone internal tool that only runs in Chrome or Firefox, so components are created with a focus in desktop design but are tailored to the use-case - e.g., no adherence to response web design standards and fonts are measured in `px` units.